tensorchord/pgrx/cargo-pgrx/README.md

 to their final destination as dictated by `pg_config`.

-## Information about pgx-managed development environment
+## Information about pgrx-managed development environment

 ```console
 $ cargo pgrx info --help